mollie/api-documentation/source/reference/v2/balances-api/create-balance.rst

             - Required for transfer method ``bank-account``.
 The full name of the beneficiary the balance amount is to be transferred to.

-       .. note:: We use this information to create a submerchant in our system and run a process of verification of the details provided.
+       .. note:: Please be aware that upon balance creation we are creating a Submerchant entity with the provided information here.
-                If the information requires further clarification, the balance will show a ``pending`` status.
+                The balance will show a ``pending`` status in case the information needs further validation from our team.
                 `Read more about balance status /reference/v2/balances-api/get-balance#response`.

    * - ``testmode``